 All of these types of people can be great references.

 You’ll typically want to get a number of references, typically between three to five, that have different relationships with you.
-You should avoid only having coworkers as references or only having professors as references.
+Try to list a variety of people; you should avoid only having coworkers as references or only having professors as references, for example.
 Your reference page should allow a potential employer to see diverse relationships.

 When you’ve brainstormed a variety of references, it’s time to reach out to each person.
 You can write an email or call them.
 It’s typically best to avoid texts, as these tend to seem excessively casual.